Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 7.Water Quality Monitoring

-The Government of India, through agencies like the CPCB and state pollution control boards, conducts regular monitoring of water quality in lakes and rivers across the country.
+The Government of India, through agencies like the CPCB and state pollution control boards, conducts regular monitoring of quality in lakes and rivers across the country.

 Still, enforcement of environmental regulations and measures to address pollution remain key challenges.